Another reader question…

 Breathe…count to 10 or maybe 1000.

-Emotions are the enemy of all sellers.
-If you get caught up in your anger, you will blow this deal.
-Depending on how you respond, you might actually have your buyer right in front of you.
+Emotions are expensive.
+If you get caught up in your anger, you’ll blow this deal.
+But, depending on your response, you might actually have your buyer right in front of you.

 As a long-time broker, I can tell you I HATE presenting lowball offers.
 Everybody says not to shoot the messenger, but I have lots of scars to prove most sellers forget this advice at the first hint of a stinky offer.
 I’m getting twitchy from traumatic memories.
 I may need a hug or a beer after we are done here.